Wajid-Khan/send-bulk-email/README.md

 # E-mailer
-A small application to send bulk emails for blogs promotion using PHP, MSQL
+A small application to send bulk emails for blogs promotion using PHP, MySQL